Dizzy Dean: Chicago Cubs (1938–1941)

+Semi-professional appearance

-In July 1943, Dean agreed to pitch in a semipro game between the Fremont, Ohio Green Sox and the Detroit Cubs.
-His opponent was popular Negro Leagues pitcher and funnyman Ed "Peanuts" Davis, who had been playing for the Cincinnati Clowns previously.
+In July 1943, Dean agreed to pitch in a semipro game between the Green Sox of Fremont, Ohio, and the Detroit Cubs.
+His opponent was popular Negro Leagues pitcher and funnyman Peanuts Davis, who had been playing for the Cincinnati Clowns previously.
 The game, played in Toledo, drew a large crowd that expected to see a pitching duel.
 However, Davis was driven from the mound after one inning.
-Dean pitched the first four, giving up four hits and one run, and then played in right field for the remainder of the game, which the Green Sox won 14–5.
+Dean pitched the first four innings, giving up four hits and one run, and then played in right field for the remainder of the game, which the Green Sox won, 14–5.

+St. Louis Browns (1947)

+One-game comeback

-Dean made a one-game comeback on September 28, 1947.
-After retiring as a player, the still-popular Dean was hired as a broadcaster by the perennially cash-poor Browns to drum up some badly needed publicity.
+Dean made a one-game major-league comeback on September 28, 1947.
+After retiring as a player, the still-popular Dean was hired as a broadcaster by the perennially cash-poor St. Louis Browns to drum up some badly needed publicity.
 After broadcasting several poor pitching performances in a row, he grew frustrated, saying on the air, "Doggone it, I can pitch better than nine out of the ten guys on this staff!"
 The wives of the Browns pitchers complained, and management, needing to sell tickets somehow, took him up on his offer and had him pitch the last game of the season versus the Chicago White Sox.
 At age 37, Dean pitched four innings, allowing no runs, and rapped a single in his only at-bat.
 Rounding first base, he pulled his hamstring.
 Returning to the broadcast booth at the end of the game, he said, "I said I can pitch better than nine of the ten guys on the staff, and I can.
 But I'm done.
 Talking's my game now, and I'm just glad that muscle I pulled wasn't in my throat."